Tyxml is a library for building statically correct HTML and SVG documents.

 let () = let file = open_out "index.html" in let fmt = Format.formatter_of_out_channel file in pp () fmt mypage; close_out file

 Well done, you know have a very minimal (but fabulous) website!
-The implementation can be found here.
+Once again, the implementation can be found here.

 Other examples are available in the examples directory.